 Cochlear Osia implants are made of metal and are implanted under the skin behind the ear.
-Using an X-ray, the implant can be identified by its shape and the shape of the actuator unit.
-Use the Fig. 1-Fig. 4 to assist with identifying Cochlear Osia implants when using an X-ray.
+Use the Fig.1-Fig.4 to assist with identifying Cochlear Osia implants when using an X-ray.

 X-ray guidelines

 Lateral X-ray at 70 kV/ 3 mAs provides sufficient contrast to identify the implant.
 A modified Stenver's view is not recommended for implant identification as implants may appear oblique.